 Tax deductibility of interest on an investment loan

-The tax deductibility of interest charged on an investment loan depends on a number of factors, with the Income Tax Act (Canada) providing the framework for this determination.
+The tax deductibility of interest charged on an investment loan depends on a number of factors, with the Income Tax Act (Canada) providing the framework for determining the interest.
 This framework has been interpreted in numerous court cases over the years, some of which have shaped the landscape of interest deductibility as we know it today.

 Basic criteria

-Effectively, the Income Tax Act (Canada) provides three basic criteria in determining whether interest is deductible:¹
+Effectively, the Income Tax Act (Canada) provides three basic criteria to determine whether interest is deductible:¹

 • Interest must be paid or payable.